Media & Content

 Indigenous community members often have a unique worldview based on their culture, experiences, histories, spirituality, traditions, languages, and values.
 It is important to learn about these realities and worldviews in order to provide optimal learning opportunities for Indigenous students.

-As Jeremy Bout mentioned in a previous post, Learning from Indigenous Peoples in Skilled Trades, “Storytelling enriches the learning experience and the Indigenous Peoples have understood the power of storytelling for generations.”
+“Storytelling enriches the learning experience and the Indigenous Peoples have understood the power of storytelling for generations.” - Jeremy Bout

 In the last year, Edge Factor has filmed Virtual Workplace Experiences, Skilled Responder and Career Profile videos, and STEAM and Soft Skills videos with Indigenous Tradespeople as the hosts of these videos.
-The Indigenous hosts we filmed with worked at places like the Toronto Zoo, Hydro One, Ontario Power Generation, Bruce Power, Manitoulin Transport, Vale mining, and at Indigenous-owned and operated companies like Pow Wow cafe!
+The Indigenous hosts we filmed with worked at places like the Toronto Zoo, Hydro One, Ontario Power Generation, Bruce Power, Manitoulin Transport, Vale Mining, and more.

 While on-set of these film shoots, Indigenous community members shared their stories, experiences and perspectives on launching successful careers in various industries.
 We’re excited to share our “Lessons Learned” from just a few of the stories we’ve had the honor of sharing.